Methotrexate for Dogs

 Common Uses of Methotrexate for Dogs

-Methotrexate has been used alone or in conjunction with other medications as part of primary, rescue, or maintenance protocols for canine lymphoma.3,5,7
+Methotrexate has been used alone or with other medications as part of primary, rescue, or maintenance protocols for canine lymphoma.3,5,7 It has also been clinically used for mammary cell cancer.6

 Lymphoma

-A head-to-head comparison of a chemotherapeutic protocol consisting of L-asparaginase, vincristine, cyclophosphamide, doxorubicin, methotrexate, and prednisolone was compared to single agent doxorubicin in dogs with lymphoma.14 Overall cancer remission rates and survival times were not statistically different.
-The only notable difference in adverse effects was increased vomiting in the combination group.
+A head-to-head comparison of a chemotherapeutic protocol consisting of L-asparaginase, vincristine, cyclophosphamide, doxorubicin, methotrexate, and prednisolone was compared to single-agent doxorubicin in dogs with lymphoma.14

 A 2007 study evaluated dogs treated with either cyclophosphamide, vincristine, and prednisone (CVP) or vincristine, cyclophosphamide, methotrexate, and L-asparaginase (VCMA).7 Mean survival times (242 vs 294 days) was not statistically different between the two treatment groups.

 In another study, an investigational therapeutic antibody (named mAb B5) was conjugated (bound) to methotrexate and studied in mice given B cell (a type of white blood cell) lymphoma.4 The control group included methotrexate only (0.25 mg/kg) treated mice.
 All control mice died, while conjugated or antibody only mice survived.
-This suggests that the drug alone did not help.
+This suggests that the drug used alone did not help.

 Mammary Cancer

 A 2011 study evaluated methotrexate as a treatment for mammary cancer.6 Dogs were treated with either methotrexate alone, combined with meloxicam (an NSAID) or underwent surgery.
-Fifty to 80 percent of dogs at least partially responded to either medical therapy, however the study was limited to a small number of cases.
+Fifty to 80 percent of dogs at least partially responded to either medical therapy, however, the study was limited to a small number of cases.

 Other Diseases

-A 2020 case study discussed the use of cyclosporin combined with methotrexate to provide long-term management of granulomatous mural folliculitis (a skin disease) in a dog.9 More research is needed to assess the effectiveness of this drug for canine immune-mediated diseases.
+Methotrexate is widely used as a treatment for inflammatory conditions in humans.
+A 2020 case study discussed using cyclosporin combined with methotrexate to provide long-term management of granulomatous mural folliculitis (a skin disease) in a dog.9 More research is needed to assess the effectiveness of this drug for canine immune-mediated diseases.

 When to Not Use Methotrexate for Dogs